-It takes courage to face your addiction.
-The BrightView staff is here to help guide, support, and encourage you on your journey.
-Our experienced team of caring and trusted professionals works together to ensure that each patient is given the best possible tools and support to be successful in reaching their goals.
-Everyone deserves the opportunity to regain control of his/her life and return to a productive and meaningful way of living.
+It takes real courage to face your addiction.
+The BrightView Health staff is here to help guide, support, and encourage you on your journey.
+Our experienced team of caring and trusted professionals work together to ensure that each patient is given the best possible tools and support to successfully reach their goals.
+Everyone deserves the opportunity to regain control of their life and return to a productive and meaningful way of living.

-Addiction is a chronic, progressive, and potentially fatal disease for which there is effective medical treatment.
-Therefore, BrightView is committed to addressing the unique needs of each patient and their family.
+Addiction is a chronic, progressive, and potentially fatal disease for which there are effective medical treatments.
+Given this, BrightView Health is committed to addressing the unique needs of each patient, their family, and the communities we serve.
 We adhere to the medical model of addiction, recognizing that it needs to be treated on the biological, psychological, and social levels.
-The goal of life-long abstinence is the target, and the use of ongoing recovery programs to maintain recovery is necessary.
+The goal of life-long remission is the target, and the use of ongoing programs to maintain recovery is necessary.
 Our individualized treatment plans focus on these issues and are designed to ensure the best possible outcome for each patient.

-BrightView's program provides a framework for each patient to apply addiction recovery education to his/her own personal history of substance abuse.
-Because addiction not only affects the lives of individuals with the disease but also impacts the lives of those around them, BrightView offers education for both the patient and the family about the facts of addiction and the consequences of leaving it untreated.
-Our staff will assist patients in developing coping skills as well as other tools to address their destructive habits and behaviors.
-Individual counselors will provide case management services tailored to each patient's distinct needs, and therapeutic crisis intervention is available for any patient struggling with recovery.
-In addition to the services we provide, BrightView is an advocate for community peer-group involvement and encourages patients to utilize these sober support networks.
+BrightView's program provides a framework for each patient to apply addiction recovery education to their personal history of substance use.
+Because addiction not only affects the lives of individuals with the disease but also those around them, BrightView Health offers education for both the patient and the family about the facts of addiction and the consequences of leaving it untreated.
+Our staff will assist patients in developing recovery skills and help build other tools to address the complex behaviors of addiction.
+Individual counselors will provide comprehensive case management services tailored to each patient's needs.
+And for those struggling to obtain stable recovery, we can provide crisis intervention when needed.
+In addition to our comprehensive services, BrightView Health advocates for community peer-group involvement and encourages patients to utilize these sober support networks.